esertt/Youtube-MP3-downloader/README.md

  first you need to "purchase" this api from this website: https://rapidapi.com/ytjar/api/youtube-mp36/

- then you need to change API_KEY with the api key that you will have.
+ then you need to change API_KEY in api.js file with the api key that you will have.